Positions of Trust

 If you are unsure….

-- Always err on the side of protecting the child, Take action
+- Always err on the side of protecting the child.

-- If you have doubts of what is appropriate or necessary in a particular circumstance, you should consult your direct supervisor, medical professionals, or contact SSCV’s Administration for guidance.
+- If you have doubts of what is appropriate or necessary in a particular circumstance, you should consult your direct supervisor, medical professionals or contact SSCV’s Leadership Team for guidance.

 - Always involve the child’s parents in any action involving their child.